Welcome to today's edition of the Rush 24-7 podcast.

 So the Ron Paul voters cannot be counted on.

-And most of huntsman's voters and most of Paul's voters were Democrats who walked into the New Hampshire primary, picked up a Republican ballot, also according to this polling data.
+And most of Huntsman's voters and most of Paul's voters were Democrats who walked into the New Hampshire primary, picked up a Republican ballot, also according to this polling data.

-Or maybe not majority, I don't have it right in front of me, but it's close.
+I don't have it right in front of me, but it's close.

-Since I brought it up, let me see if I've got it in this particular stack.
+It's a very high, since I brought it up, let me see if I've got it in this particular stack.

-I should have made it at the top, and I did...
+I should have made it at the top and I did.

 I'll find it.

-I'll find It's it's something.
+It's something.

 It's nothing that you don't know.

-You you know that here we go.
+You know that – here we go.

-Do you consider yourself very liberal, somewhat liberal, moderate, somewhat conservative, very conservative.
+And it is on political matters, do you consider yourself very liberal, somewhat liberal, moderate, somewhat conservative, very conservative?

-If you go to Ron Paul, 33% of his voters, according to exit polls, uh were somewhat liberal.
+If you go to Ron Paul, 33% of his voters, according to exit polls, were somewhat liberal.

-24% were moderate, zero were very liberal.
+Zero were very liberal.

 So 57% of the voters that voted for Ron Paul were not Republican conservatives.

-Newt and Perry with their attacks have made it impossible to defend them.
+Newt and Perry, with their attacks, have made it impossible to defend them.

 I hate to tell you folks, but you just can't put your name to what they're out there saying, vulture capitalism and so forth.